canmom/vector/VECTOR-ch4.md

 They wouldn't tell them how the process worked.
 But she can easily guess, now: a carefully excised piece of some other VECTOR, implanted at a strategic location.

-But she's never felt the radiation this strong.
+Still, she's never felt the radiation this strong.
 It feels like burning, the taste becoming all the more overwhelming as she closes the last few metres.
 Somewhere inside that ball of smoke... the VECTOR she loves, and the VECTOR she despises even more.

 She plunges into the smoke.